hope-mecheng/pyfluent-automation-2D/README.md

 * Make sure to see how your software names your sketched parts.
 For example, CATIA uses the format [name of the project].[order of creation].
 This is for setting up local sizes, and/or boundary conditions.

 ## Changing the Config
-To change your config, you need to follow these steos:
+To change your config, you need to follow these steps:
 For mesher:
 * Open up file named "cfd_mesher.py"
 * Change the variables under #CAD CONFIG to match your file. (make sure your CAD file is readable as 2D)
 * Change the edgesize struct to include which settings you want.
 * Change the refinement ratios to match whichever ratios you want to involve for the independence study.
 * If you need to change any other configs, go through the other segments and change them as you like.
-* Boundary conditions should be editted through the solver script rather than the mesher script.
+* Boundary conditions should be edited through the solver script rather than the mesher script.
 * The file will be outputted as "[CAD name]-mesh_r_[refinement ratio].msh.h5"

 For solver: